alexisgra/Rythm-ML/syntax-highlighting/README.md

-# rythm-ml README
+# Syntax Highlighting for VSCode

-* To start using this extension with Visual Studio Code copy the folder syntax-highlighting into the `<user home>/.vscode/extensions` folder and restart Code.
+In order to user this VSCode extension, you just need to copy/paste this current folder `syntax-highting` into yours extensions folder of VSCode generally located in `<USER_DIRECTORY>/.vscode/extensions` and then restart VSCode.